alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 **TODO: discuss the Fragment Transition API briefly**

-In the next two posts, we will explore both window content transitions and shared element transitions in depth.
+(**TODO: better last sentence...**) In the next two posts, we will explore both window content transitions and shared element transitions in depth.

 <hr class="footnote-divider"/>